mzagar/approvals-example/README.md

 ### Note: using addjars-maven-plugin with ApprovalTests.jar does not work!
-Alas, using addjars-maven-plugin to automagically add ApprovalTests.jar as maven project dependency does not work.
+Alas, using addjars-maven-plugin to automagically add ApprovalTests.jar as maven project dependency directly from PROJECT/lib folder does not work.

 Call to Approvals.verify() will throw exception saying test source file cannot be located.
 See [here] (https://github.com/approvals/ApprovalTests.Java/issues/1) for details.

 Not sure if this is a bug in [addjars-maven-plugin] (https://code.google.com/p/addjars-maven-plugin/) or not.